 - HOPE is registered with the Irish Charities Regulatory Authority.
 You can see details by clicking here.

 - HOPE is a signatory of the Comhlámh ‘Code of Good Practice for Volunteer Sending Organisations’.
 Comhlámh is Irish for solidarity, and is a member and supporter organisation for those working for social justice, human rights and global development.

 - HOPE is a member of Dóchas, the Irish Association of Non-Governmental Development Organisations, and subscribes to its ‘Code of Conduct on Images and Messages’

 - HOPE is a member of The Wheel, a leading support and representative network for the community and voluntary sector in Ireland

-- HOPE is a member of the Charities Institute Ireland, the body formed from the merger of ICTR and Fundraising Ireland in 2016 and adheres and implements the ICTR ‘Statement of Guiding Principles for Fundraising’.
+- HOPE is a member of the Charities Institute Ireland and adheres and implements the ICTR ‘Statement of Guiding Principles for Fundraising’.
 We have been awarded ‘Triple Lock’ membership by the Cii, demonstrating our commitment to best practice in all aspects of transparent reporting, ethical fundraising and governance.

 Thanks to all our supporters for their commitment and dedication to the work of The Hope Foundation.
 Together we are changing the lives of abandoned children and working for the most underprivileged in our global community.